This post may contain affiliate links, please read our disclosure policy.

 To get to the Loggia dei Lanzi, you’ll need to climb some stairs.
 This makes the area less accessible to people with mobility issues than the other open-air galleries in Florence.

-While all of Florence’s other medieval bridges were destroyed during World War II, this bridge built in 1345 still stands.
+The Ponte Vecchio, meaning Old Bridge, was the first Florence bridge to allow people to cross the Arno River.
+This is also the only bridge that was not destroyed in WW II and is completely made of stone, while all of Florence’s other medieval bridges were destroyed during World War II, this bridge built in 1345 still stands..
+Today, it houses multitudes of shops selling silver and gold jewelry as well as other souvenirs.
+In the evening, musicians provide free entertainment along the bridge.
 The Ponte Vecchio has been lined with shops since then, and was used as a silver and gold market during the Renaissance.
 You can find similar items here today, so walk across the bridge to do some outdoor window shopping.

 Ponte Vecchio also offers great views of Florence from the Arno River.
 Have your camera ready to snap some photos!